 Communities of practice are a common and successful tool to transform culture

 One question I often get from database developers or DBAs is how they can convince developers to change their habits in one way or another.
 This is sometimes phrased as, “they don’t listen to me.”

 Accelerate finds that if you want to change your culture, you’re probably going to need to get out of your silo.
 They asked respondents to share how DevOps and Agile is spread at their organizations, and that found that…

 “Low performers tend to favor Training Centers (also known as DOJOs) and Centers of Excellence (CoE) – strategies that create more silos and isolated expertise.”

 We already have plenty of silos and isolated expertise when it comes to databases, we certainly don’t want to create more.

 Instead, tools like Communities of Practice are found to be more effective.
 57% of “Elite” performers were found to use Communities of Practice, the heaviest concentration of any single strategy studied.

 Communities of Practice build both knowledge and community inside organizations.
 For IT leadership, it’s critical to encourage specialist groups in your organization to seed and sponsor these groups, and to participate in them as active community members.
 For specialists such as DBAs, establishing a Community of Practice around database development is your best way to move from being a “production gatekeeper” toward becoming an internal consultant who shapes how database development is done in your organization, and a key contributor and collaborator in the software development lifecycle.

 Want more insights?

-You may also join Redgate for a free webcast, “What You Need to Know About the 2019 DORA Accelerate State of DevOps Report, with Jez Humble and Steve Jones” on Wednesday, September 18, 2019, from 11 to noon Eastern.
+Watch “What You Need to Know About the 2019 DORA Accelerate State of DevOps Report”, a conversation between Jez Humble (an author of the report) and Redgate’s Steve Jones.